panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 commentsThreadId: javascript-scope
 ---

-There are important concepts you must understand to be able to code.
-Such crucial concepts are data types, variables, functions, scope, closures.
-Mastering these concepts is a must.
+The concepts like data types, variables, functions, scope, closures are a must to understand in order to be able to code.

+The scope manages the availability of variables.
+It indicates where a variable can be access, and where cannot.

+The scope also stays at the base of other important concepts like closures.

-This post explains in-depth, but step by step, what scope is in JavaScript.
+If you want to master JavaScript, and specifically the scope, then this post is for you.
+I will explain in-depth, but step by step, what scope is in JavaScript.

 ```toc
 ```

 ## 1. What is scope

-Before diving into what the scope is, let's try an experiment that demonstrates the effects of scope.
+Before diving into what the scope is, let's try an experiment that demonstrates how the scope manifests itself.

-Let's say you define a variable named `message`:
+Let's say you define a variable `message`:

 ```javascript
 const message = 'Hello';
 console.log(message); // 'Hello'
 ```

 Then, you could easily log this variable in the next line after the declaration.
+No questions here.

-Now, let's change slightly the code sample.
-The declaration of `message` is moved inside of an `if` block:
+Now, let's move the declaration of `message` inside of an `if` code block:

 ```javascript
 if (true) {